Miss Elena Soulioti

 (email at firstname.lastname@example.org)

-The meaning and function of symbolism in Minoan iconography
+The meaning and the function of symbolism in Minoan society.
+A contextual approach